HamishCharles/FutureFarm/README.md

-np# Hummingbird Frontend Test Starter App

-This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

-## Prerequisits

-First up you will need [NodeJS](https://nodejs.org/en/) installed on your system to run the build tools & test runner.

 # Future Farm Technical Test

 ## Notes
  - UI is rudimentary but works
  - Tests are incomplete because I needed more time to work out how to test react-leaflet components

+## Prerequisits

+First up you will need [NodeJS](https://nodejs.org/en/) installed on your system to run the build tools & test runner.

 ## Getting Started